etingof/snmpfwd/docs/source/index.rst

 Configuration
 -------------

-The system is driven by configuration files.
+The system is driven by command-line options and configuration files.
 Depending on the desired system's configuration, the complexity of configuration files can vary.
 We maintain a collection of use-cases and example configurations implementing them.

 .. toctree::
    :maxdepth: 2